isoAdvector/isoAdvector/README.md

       ```
       "alpha.water.*"
       {
-          //interfaceMethod can be set to "MULES" (default), or "isoAdvector".
+          //interfaceMethod can be set to "MULES", or "isoAdvector" (default).

           interfaceMethod "isoAdvector";